 Redirect unencrypted connections

-Optionally you can add a redirection from your HTTP connections to the encrypted HTTPS.
-By creating the HTTP server segment as shown in the example below, you can tell your web server to listen for regular HTTP traffic and upgrade these connections to a secure one.
-Again replace the domain_name with your web server’s domain.
+Optionally, you can redirect your HTTP connections to encrypted HTTPS.
+By creating the HTTP server segment, as shown in the example below, you can tell your web server to listen for regular HTTP traffic and upgrade these connections to secure ones.
+Again, replace the domain_name with your web server’s domain.
 The rest of that segment can remain as is.

 server {